Marlin Darrah: Production summary

 Darrah also co-wrote, directed, and co-produced in Southeast Asia a dramatic feature-length movie, Monsoon Wife.
 The movie was completed in September 2002.
 The movie is about love, betrayal, and redemption in exotic and almost lawless Cambodia.
 Monsoon Wife is the first American-produced feature film to be shot entirely in Cambodia.
 Domestic rights for the movie were acquired by Universal Pictures and Netflix and other internet distributors continue to make the movie available to the public.
 In addition, a dozen countries have acquired television and DVD rights to the movie.

 In 2005 Darrah directed and shot an HD documentary feature in Egypt, Jesus, The Lost Years for Sakkara Productions.
 The documentary was based on N.Y.
 Times best-selling author Paul Perry's book Jesus in Egypt and it premiered at the Cairo Opera House to members of the Mubarak family and more than 1500 others, including Egyptian cabinet members, ambassadors and Saudi princes.
 Mrs. Mubarak expressed great admiration for the film in the Egyptian press, and admitted that it showed "an Egypt I have never seen."
 She agreed to let the film be sold in Egypt under the condition that the name of Jesus not appear in the title to avoid inflaming Muslim radicals.
-As a result the film was released in the Middle East under the title The Holy Family in Egypt.
+As a result, the film was released in the Middle East under the title The Holy Family in Egypt.

-Paul Perry/Sakkara Productions of Arizona contracted Darrah from 1995-2015 as director of photography and to assist in the co-production of several documentaries: Saved by the Light (1996); Painting the Paradox (1997); Visions and Miracles (2009); Afterlife (2010); Dali's Greatest Secret (2012); Glimpses of Eternity and Secret Mummies of Lisbon (both currently in production - 2015).
+Paul Perry/Sakkara Productions of Arizona contracted Darrah from 1995 to 2015 as director of photography and to assist in the co-production of several documentaries: Saved by the Light (1996); Painting the Paradox (1997); Visions and Miracles (2009); Afterlife (2010); Dali's Greatest Secret (2012); Glimpses of Eternity and Secret Mummies of Lisbon (both currently in production - 2015).

-From 2008-2019, Darrah shot and produced twelve 90-minute travel adventure video programs.
+From 2008 to 2019, Darrah shot and produced twelve 90-minute travel adventure video programs.
 In the last nine years, Darrah has presented these travel features to audiences and organizations around the country such as the Harvard Club of Boston, the Union Club of NYC and the Geographical Society of Philadelphia.